Leonardo-Blanger/detr_tensorflow/README.md

 After spending some time working with Object Detection for my Master's degree, and wanting to learn more about this apparently useful thing called Transformers that everybody keeps talking about, I came across this very cool idea that proposes a completely different way of doing Object Detection.
 So I decided to make it accessible to the Tensorflow community as well.
 This implementation had the main purpose of allowing myself to understand the technique more in depth, while also being an exercise on the Tensorflow framework.

 I tried my best to replicate the precise behavior of the original Pytorch implementation, trying to account for small details like the difference between how convolutions use padding in the two frameworks.
-This way, we can convert the existing Pytorch weights to an intermediate format and load them in this implementation.
+This way, we can convert the existing Pytorch weights to the Tensorflow/Keras format and load them in this implementation.
 This turned out to be a great exercise to better understand not only the DETR architecture, but also how both frameworks work at a greater level of detail.

 Currently, I still have not implemented any training related code, so the only way to use this implementation is by loading the converted Pytorch weights.
 I also did not implement the Panoptic Segmentation part yet.
 Regarding the Object Detection part, that is already working.